-No matter how you applaud yourself – you are now a proud member of the Hipster Club.
-We are a community of bionic men and woman around the globe 💪
+No matter how you applaud yourself (or if you even do after everything you’ve been through)…we applaud you… as you have now become a proud member of the Hipster Club… a community of bionic men and woman around the globe.

 Thanks for finding The Hipster Club….if you got here – You or someone you know, are, or are soon to be, TOO hip.
 We are a community of hipsters initiated by pain.